isaacbanner/AzSubscriptionMoveCmdlets/README.md

 3. Run the application.

 ## Dependencies
-This project requires the following dependencies:
+This project requires the following dependencies *(it doesn't -ed.)*:

 - Python 3.x
 - Flask